 The decision to exclude Chinese is also easily understandable.
-Multi-racialism, although a worthwhile objective for any Government of Sarawak, was not, for Pesaka, appropriate at the party level, because it could undermine the ability of the Ibans to assert themselves politically.
+Multi-racialism, although a worthwhile objective for and Government of Sarawak, was not, for Pesaka, appropriate at the party level, because it could undermine the ability of the Ibans to assert themselves politically.
 The Chinese could, if they joined the party in sufficient numbers, modify its perspectives as an indigenous party and encourage it to adopt policies that may be inimical to the preservation of the rights and cultures of the indigenous communities.
 This, it was believed, would be SNAP's ultimate fate.
-There were also some historical grounds for antipathy towards the Chinese, arising from the hostilities which had emerged in earlier times outside Sibu in the Third Division following the influx of large numbers of Chinese into the area.
-The property of the same of the property of the same of the
+There were also some historical grounds for antigraphy towards the Chinese, arising from the hostilities which had emerged in earlier times outside Sibu in the Third Division following the influx of large numbers of Chinese into the area.

 In 1966, following the breakdown of its talks with BARJASA to form a single Native party, Pesaka altered its rules to admit Malays while continuing to exclude Chinese.
 With this move Pesaka came to include all the indigenous communities within its fold, although there was no suggestion that Iban dominance would in any way be jeopardized.
-But the party continued to be easily distinguishable from SNAP, not only because of its more traditional outlook and its tendency to regard the Third Division as the centre of its operations, but by virtue of the fact that while SNAP was a multi-racial party with an Iban base, Pesaka was a Native party with an Iban base.
-Bumiputera, on the other hand, was a Native party with a Malay/Muslim base.
+But the party continued to be easily distinguishable from SNAP, not only because of its more traditional outlook and its tendency to regard the Third Division as the centre of its operations, but by virtue of the fact that while SNAP was a multi-racial party with an Iban base.
+Pesaka was a Native party with an Iban base.
+Bumiputera, on the other hand, was a Native party with a Malay Muslim base.